 Parents should also evaluate the behavior.
 Is the behavior something that endangers the teen or someone else? drug use, self-harming, relationship violence and gang activities are behaviors that have potential life-threatening consequences and should be reported.

-Rebecca L. Hashim, Ph.D., who has had experience as an assistant professor of psychiatry and pediatrics at the Albert Einstein College of Medicine in New York, advises, “If you become aware of a teen’s destructive behavior, it is important to communicate these concerns to that teen’s parent.”
+Rebecca L. Hashim, Ph.D., who has had experience as a former assistant professor of psychiatry and pediatrics at the Albert Einstein College of Medicine in New York, advises, “If you become aware of a teen’s destructive behavior, it is important to communicate these concerns to that teen’s parent.”

 She says that parents often talk themselves out of reporting such information because they believe it’s not their problem or they convince themselves that maybe they’re just imagining it and don’t investigate further.